k98kurz/bluegenes/readme.md

-There are are least three ways to use this library: using an included optimization function, using a custom optimization function, and using the genetic classes as the basis for an artificial life simulation.
+There are are least three ways to use this library: using an included optimization function, using a custom optimization function, and using the genetic classes as the basis for an artificial life siMulation.
 Below is a trivial example of how to do the first of these three.

 ```go